Final Restraining Orders

 Dismissing a Final Restraining Order

-While it is certainly possible for a restraining order to be dismissed, the process for doing so is very difficult, with stringent requirements for either party requesting the dismissal.
+While it’s possible for a restraining order to be dismissed, the process is difficult and comes with stringent requirements for either party requesting the dismissal.

-In order for the defendant to dismiss an existing restraining order, they will need to provide the court with a transcript of the original FRO hearing, and also demonstrate that the following two factors are true:
+If a defendant (accused) wishes to get an existing restraining order dismissed, they’ll need to provide the court with a transcript of the original FRO hearing and demonstrate that the following is true:

 - There exists good cause for the order to be dismissed

-- The circumstances between the two parties have changed significantly, in a manner which suggest the restraining order is no longer necessary
+- The circumstances between the two parties have changed significantly in a manner that suggests the restraining order is no longer necessary

 If the plaintiff (victim) wishes to have an FRO dismissed, they’ll need to speak with a court official, who will assess: